 The Eurosystem’s approach

-In March 2017 the Governing Council of the ECB approved the Eurosystem cyber resilience strategy for FMIs, which aims to put in practice the CPMI-IOSCO Guidance on cyber resilience for financial market infrastructures.
+In March 2017, the Governing Council of the ECB approved the Eurosystem cyber resilience strategy for FMIs, aiming to put into practice the CPMI-IOSCO Guidance on cyber resilience for financial market infrastructures.

-In December 2018 the ECB published the Cyber resilience oversight expectations for financial market infrastructures (CROE), which define the Eurosystem’s expectations in terms of cyber resilience, based on existing global guidance (i.e. CPMI-IOSCO Guidance mentioned above).
+In December 2018, the ECB published the Cyber Resilience Oversight Expectations (CROE) for financial market infrastructures, which define the Eurosystem’s expectations in terms of cyber resilience, based on existing global guidance (i.e., CPMI-IOSCO Guidance mentioned above).

 In line with the Eurosystem’s approach, the Central Bank of Cyprus (CBC) monitors the readiness of local financial market infrastructures (FMIs) with respect to cyber resilience.